ajxiye/ParadiddlePlus/README.md

 ### **Quest**
 1. Connect your Quest headset to your computer.
 2. When prompted in the headset, allow USB file access.
-3. Download the Paradiddle+ zip file.
+3. Download the Paradiddle+ zip file from [here](https://drive.google.com/drive/folders/1npFrpSFSxEphjDxDJiFV56PyOlZuTgZ3?usp=sharing).
 4. In your Quest’s root directory, locate the folder named `Paradiddle`.
-5. Extract `ParadiddlePlus-main.zip` anywhere on your computer (e.g., Desktop).
+5. Extract the downloaded .zip file anywhere on your computer (e.g., Desktop).
 6. Drag **all contents** from the extracted folder into the `Paradiddle` folder on your Quest.
 7. That’s it!
 Launch Paradiddle, and everything should be ready to go.
 8. To access custom drum layouts: